Azure/azure-sdk/docs/cpp/implementation.md

 {% include requirement/MUST id="cpp-include-errorstr" %} include the system error text when reporting system error messages.

 {% include requirement/MUST id="cpp-check-malloc" %} check every call to `malloc` or `realloc`.

+> TODO: This needs to match OOM guideance in the design space

 We recommend that you use a library-specific wrapper for memory allocation calls that always do the right thing.